poladudek/OperatingSystems/task1_processes/README.txt

 Krakow 2024
 ------------

-The programs perform various tasks on processes using the fork() function and include error handling for selected functions.
+Programs perform various tasks on processes using the fork() function and include error handling for selected functions.

 ----------- Description of the programs: